hollybutryn/hollybutryn.github.io/recipes/pho-ga.md

 # Pho Ga (Chicken Pho)

-Prep Time: probably an hourish total
+**Prep Time:** probably an hourish total

-Cook Time: about 4 hours (hope you don’t mind hanging around your house for a few hours) Serves: Maybe 4 people (depends on how big you make your bowls)
+**Cook Time:** about 4 hours *(hope you don’t mind hanging around your house for a few hours)*

+**Serves:** Maybe 4 people *(depends on how big you make your bowls)*

+*** Notes:​
-Notes:​ This recipe was based off of a Pho Ga recipe that had some vague instructions, along with a few other tips and cooking instructions from different sources (Ina Garten’s Perfect Roast Chicken recipe, and Serious Eats How to Toast Spices instructional).
+* This recipe was based off of a Pho Ga recipe that had some vague instructions, along with a few other tips and cooking instructions from different sources *(Ina Garten’s Perfect Roast Chicken recipe, and Serious Eats How to Toast Spices instructional)*.
 It’s probably not the “correct” way to prepare Pho, but boiled chicken is terrible, so I roast mine for the superior flavor and texture it’ll produce.
-This version of chicken pho is going to produce a richer broth than traditional pho ga; but, you can boil your chicken to make your pho “correctly,”.
+This version of chicken pho is going to produce a richer broth than traditional pho ga; but, you can boil your chicken to make your pho “correctly.”
 And, if you enjoy the taste of rubbery, chewy, inedible chicken, I recommend googling “chicken pho recipes.”

 ### Ingredients